wazuh/wazuh-documentation/source/gdpr/gdpr-II.rst

         <directories check_all="yes" report_changes="yes">/root/personal_data</directories>
     </syscheck>

-So, when we modify the file, Wazuh generates an alert.
+When we modify the file Wazuh generates an alert.

 .. code-block:: console